MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/behavioral-blocking-containment.md

 ## Overview of behavioral blocking and containment

 Not all cyberattacks involve a simple piece of [malware](https://docs.microsoft.com/windows/security/threat-protection/intelligence/understanding-malware) that's found and removed.
 Some attacks, such as and “living off the land” binaries, are much more difficult to identify, let alone contain.
-Fortunately, [Microsoft Defender ATP](https://docs.microsoft.com/windows/security/threat-protection) includes behavioral blocking and containment capabilities that can help identify and stop threats, based on their behaviors and process trees.
+Fortunately, [Microsoft Defender ATP](https://docs.microsoft.com/windows/security/threat-protection) includes behavioral blocking and containment capabilities.
+These capabilities can help identify and stop threats, based on their behaviors and process trees.

 Behavioral blocking and containment capabilities leverage multiple components and features of Microsoft Defender ATP to stop attacks immediately and prevent attacks from progressing.